• Skip to primary navigation

 Jump to Recipe

 Beef Brisket Burnt Ends are one of the ultimate treats in BBQ and a true reward for your hours of hard work in low and slow cooking.
-Burnt Ends BBQ is like meat candy with soft texture and a sweet and tangy sauce finish.
-This recipe is for cooking an entire brisket and then portioning some of it (the point) into burnt ends.
+Burnt Ends, often referred to as “meat candy”, have a soft texture and a sweet and tangy sauce finish.
+This burnt ends recipe is for cooking a whole packer brisket and then portioning the brisket point into burnt ends.

 A tray of Brisket Burnt Ends

-• Use the point muscle, from the brisket, for the most tender style of burnt ends.
+• The point muscle from the brisket is the ideal cut for the most tender style of burnt ends.
+Alternatively you can use chuck meat using a similar process.

 Understanding a Packer Brisket